-In the recent weeks, I have had probably at least 50 different customers come into the store and ask me about the newest FDA study about the possible connection between what you feed your dog and DCM - Dilated Cardiomyopathy, which is when a dog's heart chamber becomes enlarged, resulting in weaker blood flow, lower energy, and in some extreme cases, death.
+In the recent weeks, we have had a lot of customers come into the store and ask about the newest FDA study about the possible connection between what you feed your dog and DCM - Dilated Cardiomyopathy, which is when a dog's heart chamber becomes enlarged, resulting in weaker blood flow, lower energy, and in some extreme cases, death.
 Obviously, this is a serious health condition, so customers are right to ask about the study, since no one wants their pet to have to deal with that.
-I have had plenty of customers stop feeding their pets foods from brands which are listed in the study, and even some who have decided to start cooking their own food for their pets.
+We have had plenty of customers stop feeding their pets foods from brands which are listed in the study, and even some who have decided to start cooking their own food for their pets.
 However, before pulling the trigger on a new food or swearing off dog food companies altogether, it is important to have all of the information.
 The FDA at this point has only cited a "possible association between diet and DCM in dogs (which) is a complex scientific issue that may involve multiple factors.”
 (Whole Dog Journal).
 Correlation does not mean there is causation.
 There are many other factors that contribute to DCM - Genetics, infections, gender (male dogs are more affected than females) and nutritional deficiencies can also play a role.

 Of course, we also carry frozen and freeze dried raw diets, from brands like Primal, Stella & Chewy's, My Perfect Pet, and Smallbatch.
-These are more expensive foods, but they are made with 85% or more real meat, organs, and bones, and will have even higher values of taurine and carnitine than any dry kibble will.
+These foods are made with 85% or more real meat, organs, and bones, and will have even higher values of taurine and carnitine than any dry kibble will.
 Raw diets are highly recommended by many local vets, and are also 100% guaranteed at Pawsarotti's.
-You can use raw foods as your dogs primary food, of you can use it as supplemental feeding with dry kibble as well!
+You can use raw foods as your dogs primary food or you can use it as supplemental feeding with dry kibble as well!
 We also have wet canned food that you can use to supplement the dry food diets, as well as meal toppers that come in a pouch that will not only add nutritional value, but will be a tasty treat too!